 By July 27, 1865, things had become so bad in the Seymour area that the Seymour Times issued a warning stating: “be wary of thieves and assassins that infest the place.”
-A week later, on August 3, the paper ran an editorial which condemned the lawlessness and called for vigilantes to restore order, stating: “Nothing but Lynch law will save the reputation of this place and its citizens.”
+A week later, on August 3, the paper ran an editorial that condemned the lawlessness and called for vigilantes to restore order, stating: “Nothing but Lynch law will save the reputation of this place and its citizens.”

 Despite the feelings of area citizens, the crime spree continued.
 In early 1866, a Radar House guest’s beheaded body was found floating in the White River and the Courtland post office was robbed on January 11th.
 More murders occurred in February and July 1866 and the ruthless gang of cut-throats continued to rob travelers who passed through Jackson County as well as branching out to neighboring communities, where they raided numerous merchants and county treasuries.

 By this time, they were so well organized that no law official dared to arrest them and witnesses kept silent, in fear of their lives.

 Soon, the gang conceived of a new idea — to rob a train, opening the door to a “new” form of outlawry for years to come.
 On the night of October 6, 1866, John and Simeon Reno, along with a man named Frank Sparks, boarded the east-bound Ohio & Mississippi train at the Seymour depot.
 Once on board, the three masked men made their way to the express car, held a gun on the messenger and stole some $12,000.
 Afterward, they pulled the bell-rope to signal the engineer to stop the train and jumped off into the darkness when the train slowed.
 The first recorded peacetime train robbery had occurred in just a matter of minutes.